 The Headteacher will gain permission from a parent/carer before sharing their child's medical information with staff.
 Parents/carers' cultural and religious views will be respected at all times.
 School Staff

-Staff cannot be required to administer medicines unless it is written into their job description.
-Those who agree to undertake this role and/or provide support to pupils with medical conditions will be provided with sufficient training, information and instruction.
-They will also be made aware of possible side effects of the medicines, and what to do if they occur.
-The type of training necessary will depend on the individual case.
-School staff are responsible for:
+Those who agree to undertake administering medication within their role and/or provide support to pupils with medical conditions will be provided with sufficient training, information and instruction.
+They will also be made aware of possible side effects of the medicines, and what to do if they